MAY 18-21, 2026 AT THE HILTON SAN FRANCISCO UNION SQUARE, SAN FRANCISCO, CA

 All deadlines are 23:59:59 AoE (UTC-12).

 Papers reaching the second round of reviewing will be given an opportunity to write a rebuttal to reviewer questions.
 The rebuttal period will be interactive, and is separate from the meta-review rebuttal given to accepted papers.
+Not all reviewers may choose to interact with the authors during the interactive rebuttal.

 Authors have the opportunity to exchange messages with the reviewers and respond to questions asked.
 To this end, we will use HotCRP’s anonymous communication feature to enable a communication channel between authors and reviewers.
 The authors should mainly focus on factual errors in the reviews and concrete questions posed by the reviewers.
 New research results can also be discussed if they help to clarify open questions.
 More instructions will be sent out to the authors at the beginning of the rebuttal period.
+Failure to follow the instructions sent at the beginning of the rebuttal (for example submitting rebuttals over the word count limit) will result in immediate rejection.
+All papers rejected during the rebuttal period must wait for one year, from the date of original submission, to resubmit to IEEE S&P.

 As with previous IEEE S&P symposia with multiple submission cycles, rejected papers must wait one year before resubmission to IEEE S&P.